Tod Lippy: Art

 In 2024, Private, a series of images taken by Lippy of the off-limits areas of contemporary art galleries, was the subject of one-person exhibitions at The Meeting (New York), and The Future Perfect (LA), as well as an evening of screenings and performances at Public Records in Brooklyn.
+An eponymous book published by Mirrorical Books that same year featured a selection of the photographs along with an afterword written by novelist Ed Park.

-In 2025, My Fellow Americans, a series of portraits painted by Lippy of 50 Trump voters, were featured in a pop-up exhibition in March in Los Angeles, and then subsequently exhibited at Independent Art Fair in New York City from May 7 to May 11.
+In 2025, My Fellow Americans, a series of portraits painted by Lippy of 50 Trump voters, were featured in a pop-up exhibition in March in Los Angeles, and then subsequently presenting by The Meeting (New York) at Independent Art Fair in New York City from May 7 to May 11.
+In a review of the fair, New York Times art critic Will Heinrich wrote, "Earnest and obsessive, but with more than a whiff of artificial intelligence, 'My Fellow Americans,' as [Lippy] calls the whole project, may be the perfect response to our cultural moment."

+Lippy made "All of the Gang," a single-channel video featuring correspondence between Jeffrey Epstein and art world figures, in the winter of 2026.
+On February 28, he hired an LED billboard truck to display the video throughout the city of Los Angeles, focusing specifically on Frieze Art Fair, other satellite fairs, and areas with contemporary art galleries in West Hollywood, the Melrose Hill district, and Beverly Hills.